 4. Applicants who test positive for cotinine will not be offered employment but will be eligible to reapply after 90 days.

-5. All candidates for employment will be required to sign an acknowledgement form indicating that they do not presently use and will not use nicotine or tobacco products during the term of their employment.
+5. All candidates for employment will be required to sign an acknowledgement form indicating that they do not presently use and will not use nicotine or tobacco products during the term of their employment with TCHD.

 Current Employees